 If your milk supply drops, consider renting a hospital-grade pump which will increase the demands at the breast and decrease your pumping time.
 Contact an International Board Certified Lactation Consultant to work out any kinks and discuss supplements to support breastfeeding if necessary.

-Some babies will choose to practice “reverse cycle nursing” when mom goes back to work.
+Some babies will choose to practice “reverse cycle nursing” when their mom goes back to work.
 This is where the baby nurses around the clock except when mom is at work, often at night.
-This practice helps to keep mom’s supply up and babies can go a long stretch during the day with fewer feedings (much like if they were sleeping through the night).
+This practice helps to keep the mom’s supply up and babies can go a long stretch during the day with fewer feedings (much like if they were sleeping through the night).
 To support this, if necessary, avoid having the childcare provider overfeed the baby during the day so that the baby is ready to nurse when mom comes home.